Perception and Action

-The perception, action and memory group investigates how we extract information from the environment and use this information to guide our actions, and how such interactions result in learning and memory.
+The perception and action group investigates how we extract information from the environment and use this information to guide our actions, and how such interactions result in learning and memory.
 Studies investigate the flow of information from perception, such as object recognition, to how attention and eye-movements guide the selection of action, how response can be switched between different stimulus properties, how actions are directed through 3D space and how memory systems interact.
 The group uses various behavioral measures such as recording hand and eye-movements, neuroimaging techniques such as EEG and fMRI, as well as investigating patients with brain lesions and manipulating neural responses with Transcranial Magnetic Stimulation (TMS) and Direct Current Stimulation (DCS).

 Grant funders of this research have been BBSRC, EPSRC, ERC, ESRC, Wellcome trust, Leverhulme and Unilever.